JemL41287/Workout-Tracker/README.md

 - User has the option to create a new workout or continue with their previous workout.

-- They then choose their exercise type (cadio and resistance) and enter the appropriate fields with their workout data.
+- They then choose their exercise type (cadio or resistance) and enter the appropriate fields with their workout data.

 - Their data is then displayed on the main page under Last Workout.